 Bit of a challenging shoot as the venue was incredibly dark (a pattern I've noticed with proggy East Coast metal bands—what gives) but a great set of material from their most recent four albums.
 We've chosen to prioritize Utopioid stuff here because it's new and there's not really much footage floating around of them playing it yet.
 They did work in "Untitled I" from 2015's Quintessential Ephemera which is my personal favorite Rosetta song and album, will likely edit and post that soonish.

-We filmed all three bands that played at Crockett's Toot's Tavern on February 17 and will have some finished clips of each to share with you soon.
-We were surprised to realize this was the first show we've officially shot in our hometown.
+We filmed all three bands that played at Crockett's Toot's Tavern on February 17.
+Surprised to realize this was the first show we've officially shot in our hometown.

 The lineup was